craftcms/docs/docs/3.x/testing/framework/config-options.md

 Plugins will be installed before any tests are run.

-### `setupDb`
+### `dbSetup`

 Accepts: Object

-The `setupDb` parameter controls how the database is setup before tests.
+The `dbSetup` parameter controls how the database is setup before tests.
 It accepts an object with the following parameters.

 - **clean**: Whether all tables should be deleted before any tests.
 - **setupCraft**: Whether the `Install.php` migration should be run before any tests.